-Grip is simply the hand placement option we have, and there are many.
+The grip is our hand placement option, and there are many.

-- supinated grip is when the palms face up to the ceiling
+- The supinated grip is when the palms face up to the ceiling

-- neutral grip is when the palms face one another
+- A neutral grip is when the palms face one another

-- alternated grip is when one hand is supinated and the other is pronated
+- The alternated grip is when one hand is supinated and the other is pronated.

-- hook grip is when the barbell is held by gripping the thumb between the barbell and fingers
+- The hook grip is when the barbell is held by gripping the thumb between the barbell and fingers.

-- Open grip is when the thumb does not wrap around the bar
+- The open grip is when the thumb does not wrap around the bar.

-- Closed grip is when the hand fully wraps around the bar
+- A closed grip is when the hand fully wraps around the bar.

 Grip strength is the force applied by the hand to pull or suspend a load.

-How someone breathes in the exercises done is an important variable.
+How someone breathes during the exercises is an important variable.

-In most exercises, trainees should exhale with exertion, and inhale during the eccentric action.
+In most exercises, trainees should exhale with exertion and inhale during eccentric action.

 If you look at the bench press, you exhale as you push the bar up and inhale as you lower the bar back down.
-This not only allows focus for the hardest part of the move, but it also unconsciously activated abdominal bracing and protects the spine.
+This allows focus for the hardest part of the move, unconsciously activating abdominal bracing and protecting the spine.

-The valsalva maneuver is the act of forcibly exhaling with a closed windpipe, where there is no air that is exiting via the nose or mouth.
+The Valsalva maneuver is the act of forcibly exhaling with a closed windpipe, where no air is exiting via the nose or mouth.

-Tempo will be written as: eccentric count : isometric hold count : concentric count : isometric hold count
+Tempo will be written as: eccentric count: isometric hold count: concentric count: isometric hold count

 Tempo Based on Training Goal: